buzzer-re/strTwins/README.md

 Code string references refer to direct access in the binary code to the string address itself, that's is great filter to detect which visibile strings are actually used inside the software.

-So, in other words it means that `strTwins` will look *only* strings that are actually used by the software itself and compute every ocurrencies in all arguments and output only `shared` string between them.
+So, in other words it means that `strTwins` will look *only* strings that are actually used by the software itself, compute every ocurrencies in all files and output only `shared` string between them.

 # Installing